Quantity Surveying in the Americas

 Learners will further study and understanding of the methodologies with the directed reading material.
-Sourced from textbooks and articles, these readings support development throughout the course programme.
+Sourced from textbooks and articles, these readings support development throughout the course program.

-Technical case studies provide examples of practice, within these case studies delegates will practise the theory taught within the module.
+Technical case studies provide examples of practice, within these case studies participants will practice the theory taught within the module.
 Responses will be shared within the online forums.

 End of module quiz